Revit Classes & Bootcamps Washington, D.C.

 Collaboration

 While some Revit projects are a one-man job, the majority are large undertakings involving many participants.
-Consequently, pairing Revit with relevant collaborative skills is one of the best ways to ensure everything goes smoothly.
+Consequently, pairing Revit with collaborative skills is one of the best ways to ensure everything goes smoothly.
 In a Revit class, students typically get comfortable applying the software’s work-sharing features, using file formats, and completing tasks on a schedule.
 Career-oriented courses may also provide practice with soft skills like teamwork and communication.

-How Hard is It to Learn Revit?
+How Hard Is It to Learn Revit?

 Characteristic of many software tools, Revit is usually considered easy to learn but presents a greater challenge at the level of professional mastery.
-Contrasted to related tools (like AutoCAD), Revit is marginally more difficult to learn.
+Compared to related tools (like AutoCAD), Revit is marginally more difficult to learn.
 That said, the tool’s intuitive interface makes it easy for new learners to figure out, allowing them to pick up the basics in a short time.
 With more advanced projects, most learners report a steeper learning curve.

 What Are the Most Challenging Parts of Learning Revit?